Hobospider132/MahiruMate/README.md

 - Can be dragged around the screen
 - Fixed intial response to food but random post responses
 - Hunger, thirst and happiness systems
+- Hunger, thirst and happiness can be toggled on and off

 # What are the plans for the future?
 The future plans include: